Absle/swt-gen/.githooks/README.md

 Place git hooks in this directory.
-To configure your repo to use this hooks, use this command:
+To configure your repo to use this hooks, use these command:

 `git config --local core.hooksPath .githooks`